bongiozzo/musica_mustdie/output/band_highlord.md

 # Highlord

+sympho power-speed metal from Italy

-Дискография
+## Дискография

-"Heir Of Power" 1999, Power Metal
+### "Heir Of Power" 1999, Power Metal

+Ouverture In B Min.
+Through The Wind
+Will Of A King
+Stone Shaped Minds
+The Eclipse
+Burning Desire
+Bloodwar In Heaven
+Land Of Eternal Ice
+Sand In The Wind

-"When The Aurora Falls..."
+### "When The Aurora Falls..."
 2000, Power Metal

+1. When the Aurora Falls...
+2. Don't Kill Me Again
+3. Frozen Heaven
+4. We are Gods
+5. All I Want
+6. Again
+7. Perpetual Fury
+8. Le Rouge Et Le Noir(I'm my worst enemy)
+9. Tears Of Darkness
+10. You'll Never Be Lonely

-"Breath of Eternity" 2002, Power Metal
+### "Breath of Eternity" 2002, Power Metal

+1. Atlantis Part 1. - Beneath A Silent Sky
+2. Atlantis Part 2. - The Dreamer And The Deep Ocean
+3. Stream Of Illusions
+4. Dream Chaser
+5. Back From Hell
+6. Show Me Your Kingdom
+7. Follow Me
+8. Breath Of Eternity
+9. Phoenix's Fire
+10. Moonlight Romance

-"Medusa's Coil" 2004, Power Metal
+### "Medusa's Coil" 2004, Power Metal

+01. Medusa's Coil
+02. Far From The Light Of God
+03. Dancing With Destiny
+04. Scarlet Tears
+05. Where My Hero Lies
+06. Moonseas
+07. Your Story Too
+08. The Hand of God
+09. Tough Boy (Japanese bonus track)
+10. Tough Boy - Karaoke version (Japanese bonus track)

-"Instant Madness" 2006, Power Metal
+### "Instant Madness" 2006, Power Metal

+1. Jester's Mask
+2. Orion And Ocean
+3. The Sweetest Drug
+4. God A Price?
+5. Life Lymph
+6. The Trickster
+7. Instant Madness
+8. Which side are you on?
+9. Cha-la Head cha-la

-"The Death Of The Artists" 2009, Power Metal
+### "The Death Of The Artists" 2009, Power Metal

+1. Simple Man
+2. Every Thrash Of Me
+3. Canticle Of The Flesh
+4. It Takes Some Passion
+5. The Death Of The Artists
+6. Dance In A Flame
+7. The Scream
+8. Slave To Darkness
+9. A Queen In My Pocket
+10. Rebel Yell (BILLY IDOL cover) (bonus track)
+11. Zankokuna Tenshi No Te-ze (bonus track)

-"The Warning After" 2013, Power Metal
+### "The Warning After" 2013, Power Metal

-"Hic Sunt Leones" 2016, Power Metal
+### "Hic Sunt Leones" 2016, Power Metal

+1. Time for a Change
+2. One World at a Time
+3. Be King or Be Killed
+4. Let There Be Fire
+5. Hic Sunt Leones
+6. Wrong Side of Sanity
+7. Feathers to a Bird
+8. Warmight
+9. I've Chosen My Poison
+10. Once Were Immortal
+11. Full Circle

 ## Отношения с другими группами